oprypin/crsfml/docs/tutorials/window/window.md

 ## Opening a window

-Windows in CrSFML are defined by the [Window]({{book.api}}/Window.html) class.
+Windows in CrSFML are defined by the [SF::Window][] class.
 A window can be created and opened directly upon construction:

 ```crystal
 require "crsfml"